kevintran2/conuhacks2017/README.md

 Additionally, the user could then review the words that were incorrectly recorded and have it added as a wrong word.
 Stats could be shown for wrong or right words so the user could compare and view his stats.

+Run by opening index.html in a web browser and running this command: python bob.py while in the pybackend folder